learn-co-curriculum/sending-thank-yous-after-interview/README.md

 - Indicates your interest in what was discussed and excitement for the job and your desire for future conversations.
 - Contains your phone number in the closing of the note.
 - Optionally, your note may also address the following points:
-- Perhaps mention specific technologies you have studied/used that were discussed the company uses.
+- Perhaps mention specific technologies, competencies, and tools you have studied/used that were discussed the company uses.
 - Contains a blog post you wrote that you think the person/employer would appreciate and is in some way tied to the conversation you had with them.
 - If when answering a technical question the interviewer tells you you answered something wrong, this is your chance to redeem yourself.
 Explain what you would have done differently, clarify what you meant to say and/or write a blog post about that specific topic and include it in the note.
 This shows your commitment to excellence, your desire for the job and directly reflects how you would act in a real work setting.